Conrad Ten Eyck

 Conrad "Old Coon" Ten Eyck (August 13, 1782 – August 23, 1847), also known as Conrad TenEyck or Teneyck, was an American politician in the U.S. state of Michigan in the mid-19th century.
 He served as a member of the Michigan Senate starting in its inaugural session in 1835, and as a member of the Michigan House of Representatives in 1846.

-Biography
+Early life

 Conrad Ten Eyck was born on August 13, 1782, in Albany, New York.
 His parents were Abraham Ten Eyck and Annatje Lansing, and he was the grandson of wealthy Albany businessman Jacob Coenraedt Ten Eyck.

+Career

 He moved to Detroit in 1802, and for many years operated a store at the corner of Jefferson and Woodward Avenues.
 At some point, he gained the nickname "Old Coon".
 In February 1813, following the surrender of Detroit to the British, the British commander, Colonel Henry Procter, ordered Ten Eyck and a number of other prominent citizens to leave the city.